ChristianVillalba/the-complete-web-development-bootcamp/08 - APIs/README.md

         * It depends on the API.
 Check **documentation**.
 * 3 - Token Based Authentication
     * It is even more secure because
-    * The user provides a username and password to log in
+    * User needs a username and password to log in
     * We generate a **token** to be used with the API
-    * the API doesn't get involved with the username and password
     * It's the **token** that's constantly being used to **interact with the API**
+        * The API doesn't get involved with the username and password
-    * **OAuth and OAuth 2.0 **is the most common industry **standard** for **token based authentication**
+    * **OAuth and OAuth 2.0** is the most common industry **standard** for **token based authentication**
+    * Every time we've asked if we want to authorize a particular app on the behalf of your Google account, we have performed a **token based authentication**
+    * This is commonly used when we want perform an action on behalf of a user (delete, change...)
+        * We would be interacting with a service **as if we were the user**.
+        * **BUT** thanks to user token based authentication, we **never need** to get hold of **username & password**
-        * Eg: An app that uses the weathe app and google calendar to warn you to take an umbrella
+    * Eg: An app that uses the weather app and google calendar to warn you to take an umbrella
         * OAuth - grant access to the Google Calendar API's data
             * if we were **not** using token based authentication:
                 * provide the username and password,